3YOURMIND/django-add-default-value/README.rst

 ``pip install django-add-default-value``

 You can then use ``AddDefaultValue`` in your migration file to transfer the default values to your database.
-Afterwards, it’s just the usual ``./manage.py migrate``.
+Afterwards, it's just the usual ``./manage.py migrate``.

 Usage
 -----